 Prior to her current role, Marian was Vice President of the Services Network in Research and Development at AT&T Labs.
 In that role, she managed 500+ world class engineers and computer scientists responsible for more than 200 programs impacting AT&T’s wireline and wireless services.
 Her responsibilities ranged from project management and service planning to development and testing.
 She mentors numerous staff members and is an executive sponsor for organizations supporting Asian, African American, and Hispanic employees.

 Marian joined AT&T in 1982 at Bell Laboratories and has held multiple assignments in integrated voice and data communications.
 She has received more than 100 patents in VoIP technology with more than 100 under review by the U.S. Patent Office.

 Marian attended Princeton University and the University of Southern California and has a PhD in Social Psychology and Quantitative Analysis (1982).
 She currently serves on the board of the Holocaust and Human Rights Educational Center in New Jersey.

 Christopher W. Rice, Vice President — Advanced Technologies

-Christopher W. Rice is Vice President of Advanced Technologies and Architecture, overseeing research and advanced development in networking and IP network management, network virtualization, big data, speech and multimedia technologies, information systems and visualization, algorithms and optimization, and scalable, reliable software systems.
+Christopher W. Rice is Vice President of Advanced Technologies, overseeing research and advanced development in networking and IP network management, network virtualization, big data, speech and multimedia technologies, information systems and visualization, algorithms and optimization, and scalable, reliable software systems.

 Chris was previously an Assistant Vice President within AT&T Labs Research, where he was responsible for platform and services incubation.
 His areas of research included broadband wireless network architectures, IMS service platforms research, network performance and measurement research, application management research, and new IP services research.
 He has helped successfully launch three services into the marketplace based on his team's research.
 Chris has over 30 patents in his name and in 2005, was awarded the AT&T Distinguished Scientist Award.